antarctica/bas-style-kit-docs/site/v0.6.1/components/progress-bar.md

 Add the progress directly within the progress bar to display the progress as an exact value.

 {% capture alert_content %}
-You don't need to use a `<span class="bsk-visually-hidden">` element with an explicit label.
+You don't need to use a `<span class="bsk-sr-only">` element with an explicit label.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html
   variant="info"